 The plan will be carried out in coordination with any other treatments you’re receiving.
 It should evolve over time as your needs change.
 If it becomes needed, your plan can also involve advanced care and end-of-life planning.

 It’s important to talk with your palliative care provider to understand what you may be required to pay for.

 Both Medicare and Medicaid may cover some palliative services.
 However, since neither Medicare nor Medicaid use the term “palliative,” the treatment you‘re receiving has to be covered by your standard benefits.

 Both Medicare and Medicaid cover all hospice-related charges, but to qualify for hospice, a doctor must determine that you have 6 months or less to live.

 If you have private insurance, you might have some coverage for palliative services.
 A long-term care policy is another option to cover palliative services.
 Check with a representative from your insurer to confirm coverage.

-Palliative care is a multi-disciplinary treatment aimed at improving the quality of life and overall well-being of individuals with chronic, life altering illnesses.
+Palliative care is a multidisciplinary treatment aimed at improving the quality of life and overall well-being of people with chronic, life altering illnesses.
 It may also involve support for loved ones or caregivers.

 If you or someone in your family has a serious illness, palliative care may be an option you want to consider.
-Talk to your doctor to find out more about palliative care and what you need to do to get this type of care.
+Talk with a doctor to find out more about palliative care and how to get this type of care.